BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 13 stroke:#55f,stroke-width:2.0px

 ```
-Omar then adds on information to identify himself by using a `certifiedBy` predicate that he places in the `certificate`:
+While creating the credential, Omar adds on information to identify himself by using a `certifiedBy` predicate that he places in the `certificate`:
 ```
 "Jonathan Jakes" [
     "certificate": "2022-037" [